denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 <!-- title: Implementation: Separate EBS Volume -->

-## Implementation: Separate EBS Volume  <!-- omit in toc -->
+## Implementation: Separate EBS Volume for storing/decoupling the IoT Data  <!-- omit in toc -->

 ## Context
 This document provides a detailed overview of how I implemented the creation and mounting of the separate EBS volume within the CI/CD pipeline.
-It also outlines the key decisions I made and the challenges encountered throughout the development process.
+It also outlines the decisions I made and the challenges encountered throughout the development process.

 ## Contents <!-- omit in toc -->